-Sometimes Private Mortgage Insurance, or PMI, gets some bad publicity.
+Sometimes Private Mortgage Insurance (PMI) gets some bad publicity.
 Consumers can hear things about how important it is to avoid PMI.
 Yet that’s not really a fair statement.
 Some can also say that PMI only benefits the lender and not the borrower.
 But these statements need to be looked at a little further.
-Once explained, PMI can actually be a benefit, not a barrier.
+Once explained, private mortgage insurance can actually be a benefit, not a barrier.

-When PMI was introduced, all that changed.
+When private mortgage insurance was introduced, all that changed.
 Today, borrowers can put down as little as 5% and with an accompanying PMI policy, lenders can approve the loan application.
-By the way, it’s called “private” mortgage insurance in contrast with a government-backed home loan.
+By the way, it’s called “private mortgage insurance” in contrast with a government-backed home loan.
 These loans, VA, FHA and USDA also carry a form of mortgage insurance.
 Private mortgage insurance has no such government backing.
 It’s the individual lender that assumes the risk of issuing a home loan.

-Because PMI in an insurance policy, there will be premiums.
+Because private mortgage insurance is an insurance policy, there will be premiums.
 These premiums are typically paid monthly but can also be included as a single premium and rolled into the loan amount.
 How much are these premiums?
 They can vary but are based upon several factors.
 PMI rates can e as low as 0.55% to 2.25% of the loan amount.
 The rate and payments can be adjusted based upon the size of the loan.
 Generally, the bigger the loan the more you’ll pay each month for PMI.
 PMI rates will be different depending upon the size of the down payment.
 Transactions with 5% down will have higher rates compared to someone with a 15% down payment.
 Credit scores can also come into play as well as the type of loan being used to finance the transaction.
-Fixed rate policies will be lower than adjustable rate policies.
+Fixed-rate policies will be lower than adjustable-rate policies.